-Requirements established in the ACOTE Guidelines for Level II Fieldwork, specific to occupational therapy assistant students, include direct supervision provided by a currently licensed or otherwise regulated occupational therapist or occupational therapy assistant (under the supervision of an occupational therapist) with at least one year of experience, although ultimate responsibility for the Level II Fieldwork experience must be assumed by a registered occupational therapist (ACOTE C.1.11).
+Requirements established in the ACOTE Guidelines for Level II Fieldwork, specific to occupational therapy assistant students, include documenting and verifying that the student is supervised by a currently licensed or otherwise regulated occupational therapist or occupational therapy assistant (under the supervision of an occupational therapist) who has a minimum of 1 year full-time (or its equivalent) of practice experience as a licensed or otherwise regulated occupational therapist or occupational therapy assistant prior to the onset of the Level II fieldwork.
+Ensure that the student supervisor is adequately prepared to serve as a fieldwork educator prior to the Level II Fieldwork experience.
+The supervising therapist may be engaged by the fieldwork site or by the educational program.
+(ACOTE C.1.11)

 All academic course work must be completed prior to participating in the Level II Fieldwork courses.